-This eBook is intended to begin your education about how water can get into your basement.
+This ebook is intended to begin your education about how water can get into your basement.
 It is not the entire story, and does not cover every single possibility.
 There are many more potential sources, potential solutions, and related consequences of a wet basement.
 If you want to learn more, or if you think you might have a problem, give us a call to ask us any questions you might have, or set up a free on-site inspection.

-My family has been waterproofing basements in the Delaware Valley for 60 years and 3 generations.
-We are dedicated to providing the best-known solutions, at the best possible value.
-We are eager to help you protect your home and your family from the negative effects of an unhealthy basement.
+My family has been waterproofing basements in the Delaware Valley for 58 years and 3 generations.
+We are dedicated to providing the best known solutions, at the best possible value.
+We are eager to help make your home a safe, healthy, and protected oasis for you and your family.
 We look forward to hearing from you!